 Designing Delightful Business Software

-Before we can even think about adding delight, we need to remove frustration.
+Before we can even think about creating delight, we need to remove frustration.

 If a product frustrates or confuses, it needs improvement to meet user’s basic expectations.
 Only when a product meets expectations and is usable do we have the opportunity to provide value in unexpected ways (to be delightful).